 Five decades of the drug war has resulted in the widespread belief—promoted by the media and “tough on crime” elected officials—that people who use drugs are “bad” and deserving of punishment, which has resulted in a host of policies that systematically discriminate against drug users.
 The taboo associated with drug use is so ingrained that even many people who support drug policy reform hold negative assumptions about people whose drug use they consider problematic.

 Lorenzo Jones is the Executive Director of A Better Way Foundation in Connecticut.
 He has been a lifelong organizer and advocate for drug policy reform.
 Listen to Lorenzo explain how the drug war dehumanizes people.

-One of DPA’s highest priorities is to end discrimination against all drug users by reducing the stigma associated with drug use and advocating compassionate, judgment-free approaches to addiction and incarceration.
+One of DPA’s highest priorities is to end discrimination against all people who use drugs by reducing the stigma associated with drug use and advocating for compassionate, judgment-free approaches to addiction.

 Drug testing has become a tool of discrimination, and DPA has been involved in a variety of legal challenges to expansive drug testing policies and unreliable drug testing technologies.